tap349/tap349.github.io/_posts/2017-09-02-elixir-epmd.md

 {:toc}
 <hr>

-EPMD is like a DNS server for Erlang nodes.
+epmd is like a DNS server for Erlang nodes.

 <https://chazsconi.github.io/2017/04/22/observing-remote-elixir-docker-nodes.html>:

-> EPMD (Erlang Port Mapper Daemon), is a part of the Erlang runtime system,
+> epmd (Erlang Port Mapper Daemon), is a part of the Erlang runtime system,
 > written in C, that acts as a name server for distributed Erlang.
 When an
 > Erlang node starts in distributed mode (by setting the -name parameter on
 > startup) it checks to see if there is already an EPMD instance running bound